mochsalim/InstaScrape/README.md

 ```
 * `*` asterisk annotated the current logged in user

 In this situation, `user3` is logged in.
-The `InstaScraper` object is saved and being used by `user3`, but the cookie file is already gone.
+The `InstaScraper` object is saved and being used by `user3`, but the cookie file has already gone (deleted).
 That means once `user3` logged out, he will need to provide his credentials again to get a new cookie in order to log into Instagram.

 ***NOTE**: All cookies are stored in the `~/.instascrape/accounts/` directory.*